GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 ✋ CodeServer OnDemand: Recommendation for starting out and running A1

-When starting a session, specify premium queue, 10 cores (n), 64 Gb memory
+When starting a session, specify premium queue, 10 cores (n), 64 Gb memory, at least 4 hrs.

 For scripts other than A1, a much smaller amount of resources would suffice.